FAQ

 -

-On internal medicine, interns rotate long, medium, short and no call days, based on the number of admissions each day, before signing out to night team in the evenings.
-There is no overnight 24 hour call in the Internal Medicine program.
+On internal medicine, interns rotate long, medium, short and no-call days, based on the number of admissions each day, before signing out to night team in the evenings.
+Interns on short and no-call can sign out to their teammates earlier in the day if their work is complete.

 - How do days off work?